agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

    const MY_EVENT = App.createEvent();
    ```

-These Sub Instances we create using the main Instance are automatically added to it.
+These Sub Instances created with the help of the `Agile Class` are automatically added to it.
-Trough that the Agile Instance can also be seen as a Store, that offers many
+Because of that a `Agile Class` can also be seen as a Store,
-possibilities to mutate the stored Instances.
+that offers many features to mutate and work with the stored Instances.

 ## Configuration Options